 Influence young people

-A team of Youth Ambassadors runs R4Respect.
+A team of Youth Workers runs R4Respect.
 We act as agents of change, leading our peers towards respectful relationships.

 We facilitate workshops at schools, universities and community centres.